 To stick with the Azure example, this could be an Azure subscription with access permissions for a DevOps team lead and one of his team members.
 This desired state definition can be continuously compared to the actual state.
 If no subscription or permissions exist yet, they will be initially set up.
 If the DevOps team lead changes the configuration, this will be detected.
 If it is intended the desired state can be updated, if not the action can be undone to get back to the desired configuration.

-The same is possible for continuous organizational compliance: As part of the government funded MultiSecure project, meshcloud enables enterprises to describe organizational structures in a declarative format.
+The same is possible for continuous organizational compliance: As part of the government-funded MultiSecure project, meshcloud enables enterprises to describe organizational structures in a declarative format.

 Let's have a quick look at an example: Productive cloud environments do not only have to follow specific configurations - provided by landing zones - but organizations have to make sure that only authorized staff creates and accesses these environments.

 The idea of MultiSecure is to describe organizational elements and their relationships as code in an open and reusable format - a declarative manifest that represents the desired target state of the organization.
-MultiSecure allows to centralize this information in an open format, instead of squeezing the organization into the envisaged organizational models of the cloud providers and therefore maintaining multiple proprietary organizational models in parallel and distributed.
+MultiSecure allows centralizing this information in an open format, instead of squeezing the organization into the envisaged organizational models of the cloud providers and therefore maintaining multiple proprietary organizational models in parallel and distributed.
 It builds a projection of the organization that can be consumed by different systems.

 A practical look at using meshcloud